-Alumni, emeriti, and retirees with IT services: You can keep your wisc.edu email but will only have access to Office 365 email, calendar, people/contacts and tasks.
+Alumni, emeriti, and retirees with IT services: You can keep your wisc.edu email but you will only have access to Office 365 email, calendar, people/contacts and tasks.
 Learn more.

-- Employees: Before departing, transfer files to co-workers where appropriate.
+Employees: Before departing, share files with co-workers where appropriate.
 Learn how to share your files/folders in OneDrive.

 What if I’m retiring?